HOB: A Holistically Optimized Bidding Strategy under Heterogeneous Bidding Environments: Experiments

-To answer the \textbf{RQ2}, we make an experiment on the real-world RTB dataset \textbf{YOYI}\cite{user_response_learning}, where the dataset is reused to separately compute bidding strategies for three simulated channels with distinct auction mechanisms.
-YOYI contains 402M impressions, 500K clicks and 428K CNY expense, among which 363M impressions are used for training and 39M for testing.
-Each impression is represented as a tuple $(y,z,x)$, where $y \in {0,1}$ denotes whether the ad was clicked, $z$ denotes the winning price, and $x$ is a feature vector describing the impression.

-Since YOYI does not provide the individual predicted value for each impression, we train two model for estimating the predicted click-through rate (\textbf{pCTR}) and the winning price distribution, using the feature vector $x$ and the click label $y$ to predict click value for each impression.
+\textbf{YOYI} \cite{user_response_learning} contains 402M impressions, 500K clicks and 428K CNY expense, among which 363M impressions are used for training and 39M for testing.
+Each impression is represented as a tuple $(y,z,\mathbf{x})$, where $y \in \{0,1\}$ denotes whether the ad was clicked, $z$ denotes the winning price, and $\mathbf{x}$ is a feature vector describing the request.
+Since YOYI doesn't provide the predicted value for each impression, we assign each impression an extra predicted value $v$ using a neural model, which is trained by treating $y$ as label.
+To further simulate the heterogeneous channels, the dataset is split equally into three parts, where distinct auction mechanisms are adopted.
+Specifically, we consider three different types of channel: SPA channel (SPA-u), FPA channel restricted to uniform bidding (FPA-u), FPA channel permitting non-uniform bidding (FPA-nu).
+We assess performance using these key metrics: Predicted Click, Cost, MC.

-We assess performance using these key metrics: Click, Cost, Cost per Click (CPC), Gross Merchandise Volume (GMV) and Return on Investment (ROI, i.e., GMV/Cost), and compare our proposed MCA method against two baseline approaches, UE\&UB and UE\&NUB: \begin{itemize} \item \textbf{UE\&UB:} It applies a unified bidding strategy with a unified parameter $\eta$ across all 3 channels (SPA, FPA+u and FPA+nu). \item \textbf{UE\&NUB:} It applies a unified $\eta$ for 3 channels.
-While in \textbf{FPA+nu} channel, the non-uniform bid is calculated based on the method described in Section \ref{Optimal Bid Cal} . \item\textbf{MCAE\&NUB:} It applies different $\eta$ for different channels while keeping MC the same, with non-uniform bidding also used for the \textbf{FPA+nu} channel. \end{itemize}

-The experimental results on YOYI dataset for assessing MCA are presented in Table \ref{tab:exp_YOYI}.
-Only use a shading strategy without considering the relationship of marginal cost making a worse performance, while our proposed method achieves the best overall performance.

-However, it is important to note that YOYI does not contain organic traffic, making it insufficient for a complete validation of our HOB model.
-Consequently, we add a zero-mean Gaussian noise to the winning price of each impression, with a standard deviation set to 70\% of its original value, and clip the result to zero.
-This transformation yields 15.41\% of impressions classified as traffic can be won for free.
-For two ad types: Maximize Return and TargetCPC (Target Cost per Click), we compare the overall performance of gamma (G), log-normal (L), and ZIE (Z) distributions under the UE\&NUB and MCAE\&NUB settings.
-The exponential distribution is excluded as it is a special case of zie and has been shown less effective in Section \ref{Offline Experiments on Synthetic Data}.
-As presented in Table \ref{tab:exp_YOYI_2}, the results reveal that our method HOB outperforms on other assumptions.